balantaim/Spring-JPA-Rest-and-Swagger-Example/README.md

     TEST_DB_NAME=<db_name> TEST_DB_PASSWORD=<db_pass> docker compose up -d
     ```

-4. Create new database in the DB with name `employee_directory`
+4. Create new a schema with name `employee_directory` (Not required if you use Docker Compose's script)

 ```sql
 CREATE DATABASE employee_directory;